yie1d/pydoll/docs/en/deep-dive/index.md

 !!! quote "Philosophy"
     **"Any sufficiently advanced technology is indistinguishable from magic."**

-    Our job is to **remove the magic**.
-By the end of this section, you'll understand browser automation so deeply that it becomes mundane, predictable, and fully under your control.
+    This section aims to demystify browser automation by explaining the underlying systems.
+Understanding these fundamentals provides better control and predictability in your automation work.

 ## The Architecture of Knowledge